PisanA/checkstyle-webpage/index.md

 ![image](https://user-images.githubusercontent.com/54456351/126028730-2bc9e484-6702-4ac9-97dd-5bc7a20dc562.png)
 <br><br>

-## Line contains a tab character.
-This mean your code line contains a tab character. <br>
-Using the tab key inserts an actual invisible tab character into your text, which can mess up the formatting later when your publisher tries to reformat your document for publication. <br>
-Different IDEs have different size of tab.
-Tab character is commonly 2 or 4 spaces in most IDEs.
-The differences can cause inconsistent code style while copying and pasting code.
-Therefore, programmers should use spaces instead of tab charater.
-<br><br>

 ## Using the '.*' form of import should be avoided - java.util. \* .
 The library is divided into packages and classes.
 Meaning you can either import a single class (along with its methods and attributes), or a whole package that contain all the classes that belong to the specified package. <br>
 You should import specific classes that are used in the program instead of import the whole package <br>